Church Life Weekly Newsletter

 THANK YOU to Scout Troop 109 for participating in our Service March 9.
 We appreciate all your Troop does for us.
 The participating Scouts were Joseph Albano, Francisco Castillo, Arvind Gajraj, Christopher Ramnaith, Christopher Cavaliere, and Nicholas Castillo.
 Christopher Ramnaith was the Scout who gave the presentation.

-The Evangelism Committee hosted a special fellowship hour this past Sunday.
+The Evangelism Committee hosted a special fellowship hour in March.
 Under the support and leadership of Pastor Eumin Kim we were able offer flowers and tokens of appreciation to our church members who have consistently offered prayers and service at our Annual Evangelism Prayer Breakfast.
 Ten years of saying yes to the Lord through the ups and downs of life, through COVID 19 and more deserve a song of praise.
 Please let us offer a word of prayer and thanks to our team.
 Their resounding and consistent yes, to helping to create a wonderful hour of prayers, praise and hospitality to a community and world that is so in need of prayers and hospitality warm the heart, every time.
 There are a few more of us that have served consistently who were absent this Sunday.
 The proceeds from the Prayer Breakfast are used to fund our Prison Ministry.
 Maudlyn Scarlett, Mahala Holness-Brooks, Dr Tonia Ukanwoke, Andrea Owen-Boyd (Chairperson)

 We (Pastor Kim, Everett, Carol, and Eileen) were so very happy to see Richard (Dick) Tiedge and his daughter Jeanne.
 Dick looks great and Jeanne says his health is good.
 We were in the BKR and reminisced, told funny stories, heard stories of involvement in the war, and had a lot of laughs.
 Jeanne told us that her Dad was sweeping up leaves at his home in Malverne!
 Dick will be remaining at his home in Malverne and will be celebrating his 102nd Birthday – May 2025!
 What a Super Man!!